ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 Refresh the web page and try it yourself:

-{@img assets/img/tutorial-implementing-a-widget-7.gif An animation of the simple box widget being inserted using the toolbar button.}
+{@img assets/img/tutorial-implementing-a-widget-7.png Screenshot of the simple box widget being inserted using the toolbar button.}